mohsinalimat/ContainerScrollViewController/README.md

 A common UIKit Auto Layout task involves creating a view controller with a static layout that is too large to fit older, smaller devices, or devices in landscape orientation, or the area of the screen above the keyboard.

-For example, consider the following sign up screen, which fits on an iPhone XS, but not on an iPhone SE when the keyboard is presented:
+For example, consider this sign up screen, which fits on an iPhone XS, but not on an iPhone SE when the keyboard is presented:

 << iPhone XS and SE screenshots, with and without the keyboard >>